 Joe "King" Carrasco & The Crowns "Tales From The Crypt" (ROIR, 1984/2000)

 Picking up where Doug Sahm and Peter Rowan left off, garage popster Joe Carrasco hailed from Austin, Texas, where late in 1979 he corralled together the raggedy band that plays on this CD...
 Originally a cassette-only release, this features a healthy batch of lighthearted romps through brown-eyed soul and Tex-Mex rock, all handled at a clip that tips you off that you don't have to take this too seriously... just settle back and enjoy.
-It's fun stuff; the punk era DIY ethos directed in an entirely new direction, and the pull of these recordings is fairly irresistible.
+It's fun stuff; the punk era DIY ethos spun off into an entirely new direction, and the pull of these recordings is fairly irresistible.
 Fun stuff!
 All this and liner notes from John Morthland... how can you go wrong?

 Joe "King" Carrasco "Tex-Mex Rock-Roll" (ROIR, 1989)